SayenkoDesign/bushcooking.com/wp-content/plugins/remove-query-strings-from-static-resources/readme.txt

 = Looking For Support? =

 The plugin author does not provide active support on the wordpress.org forum.
 Support and requests for custom configurations to the plugin are available at [Speed Up My Website](https://www.speedupmywebsite.com/).

+= Looking For WordPress Speed Optimization? =

+Want to speed up your WordPress site, to get better rankings in Google, improve your conversions and bring more visitors to your website?
+Then check out [Speed Up My Website](https://www.speedupmywebsite.com/).

 = Reference tests using the latest WordPress version =